 What you as a UN employee should know:

-The basic formula landlords require to qualify you for an apartment regarding income level is at minimum 40x's [40 times] the first months rent of your Gross Income, not net income (i.e. if the monthly rent of an apartment is $2000 a month, you are expected to earn a minimum salary of $80,000 per year, Gross).
+The basic formula landlords require to qualify you for an apartment regarding income level is at minimum 40x's [40 times] the first months rent of your Gross Income, not Net Income (i.e. if the monthly rent of an apartment is $2000 a month, you are expected to earn a minimum salary of $80,000 per year, Gross).
 It is important to know that for UN employees, your income is stated in Net (tax free), therefore it is important that you inform the landlord of such; your Gross Income is about 30% higher than the number stated on your documentation.
 If you qualify for the UN Rental Subsidy, your monthly allowance will be calculated as part of your annual income.
-Moreover, in most cases under your UN Rental Subsidy grant, the UN will contribute a certain percentage of payment towards the brokers fee, one time only.
+Moreover, in most cases under your UN Rental Subsidy grant, the UN will contribute a certain percentage of payment towards the Brokers Fee.

 The majority of international UN staff being relocated to New York do not posses a Social Security Number (ss#) or *Credit History at the time of entry to the United States.
 As a result, most (not all) landlords will require either additional rent upfront and/or additional Security Deposits (in a standard rental transaction, one month Security Deposit is typically required).
 Should you have a Guarantor/Co-Signer who works and lives within the United States and his/her income level qualifies (*see below for the Guarantor qualifications), you will not have to pay additional rent or additonal security deposits.

 Compiled below is a list of the necessary documentation required when applying for an apartment: